When Did Heritage Day Start in South Africa

 The former state president Nelson Mandela initiated the heritage day.

-See Also How To Invest In Real Estate In South Africa
+See Also How to Fight Corruption in South Africa

 What is the reason to celebrate Heritage Day?